centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 Then exit the `centreon-engine` session typing `exit` or `Ctrl-D`.

-The `centreon-engine` user is now able to log in via SSH to central.
+The `centreon-engine` user is now able to log in to the central server via SSH.

 ### Self-monitored central server